 Step 4-5: Roll the dough into a large rectangle measuring approximately 23cm x 38cm then spread over the cinnamon mixture with a knife or spatula.

-Step 6-7: Roll the dough into a log starting with the long end then cut a cm off each end first – this is because the ends won’t have as much cinnamon filling in them.
+Step 6-7: Roll the dough into a log starting with the long end then cut a cm off each end first - this is because the ends won't have as much cinnamon filling in them.
 Then cut the log into 12 pieces.
-For even results, I find it easy to cut the log into 3 equal pieces first then cut each piece into 4 so you have 12.
-Also, another tip is to cut the log as if you’re slicing a loaf of bread – this helps to retain the round shape so it doesn’t get squashed.
-If the rolls do become a little squashed, shape each one into a round shape with your hands.
+For precise results, I find it easy to cut the log into 3 equal pieces first then cut each piece into 4, so you have 12.
+Another tip is to dip the knife in flour and cut the log as if you're slicing a loaf of bread.
+This helps to retain the round shape, so it doesn't get squashed.
+If the rolls do become a little squashed, form each one into a rounded shape with your hands.